DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 This area is largely as described in <span class="citation">Q4.
 Spider's Ballroom (p.
 132).</span> However, replace two of the **giant spiders** with a pair of **phase spiders** lurking in the Ethereal Plane, which emerge into the Material Plane and attack when all **giant spiders** have been defeated.

 > [!info]+ **Phase Spider Harvesting**
-> An single adult **phase spider** possesses two large fangs and can produce up to four vials of venom.
+> A single adult **phase spider** possesses two large fangs and can produce up to three vials of venom.
 A character can harvest a single fang successfully by succeeding on a DC 12 Dexterity (Nature) check.
 (On a failure, the fang is cracked and unusable.)
 >
 > If a glass vial or similar nonreactive material is available, a character can harvest one or more vials of venom by succeeding on a Dexterity (Nature) check and meeting one of the following DCs:
 >